nelmio/NelmioCorsBundle/README.md

 If `origin_regex` is set, `allow_origin` must be a list of regular expressions matching allowed origins.
 Remember to use `^` and `$` to clearly define the boundaries of the regex.

+By default, the `Access-Control-Allow-Origin` response header value is the `Origin` request header value (if it matches the rules you've defined with `allow_origin`), so it should be fine for most of use cases.
+If it's not, you can override this behavior by setting the exact value you want using `forced_allow_origin_value`.

+Be aware that even if you set `forced_allow_origin_value` to `*`, if you also set `allow_origin` to `http://example.com`, only this specific domain will be allowed to access your resources.

 > **Note:** If you allow POST methods and have
 > [HTTP method overriding](http://symfony.com/doc/current/reference/configuration/framework.html#http-method-override)